HOGENT-MLOps/mlops-labs/assignments/01-docker.md

 - Start from a Docker image for Node.js (preferably an LTS version).
 - The application should be reachable on port 3000.
-- Make sure to run `corepack enable`.
-This will make sure that [Corepack](https://nodejs.org/api/corepack.html) is enabled in the container.
 - Copy the application code in the `/app` folder in the container.
-- Install the application dependencies with the `yarn install` command.
+- Install the application dependencies with the `npm install` command.
-- The application should be started using the `yarn start` command (when the container is started).
+- The application should be started using the `npm start` command (when the container is started).

 > :warning: You'll likely not be able to run the commands above on your local or virtual machine.
 You need to run them inside a Docker container, that's what we'll do next.